Bill Lewis: Books

-Lewis has published seven books of poetry and three of short stories; he has made five reading tours in the United States and one in Nicaragua. and has read in Europe.
+Lewis has published nine books of poetry and three of short stories; he has made five reading tours in the United States and one in Nicaragua. and has read in Europe.
 His writing is included in The Green Man (Viking Press), World Fantasy Award winner, as well as The Year's Best Fantasy and Horror, 1997 and 1998.

 In 2011 Lewis was published by Greenheart Press and his first book with them 'In The House of Ladders' is a book of poems which also contains six black and white prints by the author.
 Lewis' second book for Greenheart Press, "In the Long Ago and Eternal Now", was published in January 2017.
 This also contains black and white pictures by the author and it features several long sequences.
 Mare Nostrum is a nine part suite of poems that uses the Mediterranean as a metaphor for both the collective and personal unconscious.
 This sequence has elements of mythology as well as the poet's own personal memories.
 Another longer piece in the book is called "The Other" and celebrates Otherness in all of its forms e.g. ethnic, gender, duality.

 In 2019 the first volume of Lewis' collected poems was published by Colony Press entitled "This Love Like A Rage Without Anger", Poems 1975–2005.
 This collection contains the first 30 years of his writing including his 'Medway Suite' and poems written in the Americas.

+2022 saw the publication of “Sparrowhawk and other poems” published by Colony Press which contained all the poems since the Greenheart Press publications.